ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning

-In this paper, we explore the feasibility of designing a Deep Reinforcement Learning (DRL) based method for solving TE problems in real-time.
-We propose \textit{Enero}\footnote{EfficieNt rEal-time Routing Optimization}, a high performance optimization engine for solving TE problems.
-Our solution is able to operate in real-time, which enables it to offer network reliability in front of link failures.
-In contrast to other existing solutions, our method does not require the network operators to design hand-tuned heuristics nor to use expert knowledge.
-Following the latest trends of self-driving networks \cite{mestres2017knowledge,fadlullah2017state}, we expect our work to bring the research community a step closer to achieve this goal.
+WANs have recently been \emph{softwarized}, this is referred to as SD-WAN~\cite{yang2019software}.
+SD-WANs offer programmability and the SDN controller has a full view over the network resources, enabling a new breed of centralized TE algorithms.
+A notable example is DEFO~\cite{10.1145/2829988.2787495}, which uses a centralized constraint programming algorithm to produce TE solutions in a few minutes.
+The centralization and softwarization of the network has allowed to achieve unprecedented TE performance~\cite{akyildiz2014roadmap}.

-DRL for hard combinatorial optimization problems has shown huge capabilities in problem solving \cite{silver2017mastering, lillicrap2019continuous}.
-The TE problem can be seen as a combinatorial problem where traffic demands are assigned to routing policies such that the utilization of the most loaded link is minimized.
-We consider a traffic demand as an aggregate of flows between a source-destination node pair.
-The TE problem is a multi-step decision making process where the decisions have long term effects (i.e., we do not know if the assignment of a routing policy to a traffic demand is good until we have iterated over all traffic demands).
-Consequently, DRL is a promising technology to solve this problem because it's evaluation process is defined by a multi-step episode where the actions can have delayed consequences (or rewards).
-To clarify, DRL is capable of learning the relations between a given action and it's delayed effect in the optimization objective.
+In this paper, we explore the feasibility of designing a Deep Reinforcement Learning (DRL) based method for solving TE problems.
+We propose \textit{Enero}\footnote{EfficieNt rEal-time Routing Optimization}, a real-time high performance optimization engine for solving TE problems (Section \ref{sec:design}).
+In addition to DRL, we use a Local Search (LS) algorithm to improve DRL's solution (Section \ref{subsec:twostagesoptim}).
+Intuitively, LS explores the solution space by applying small changes to the DRL's solution.
+In contrast to other existing solutions, our method does not require the network operators to design hand-crafted heuristics nor to use expert knowledge.